bewuethr/bewuethr.github.io/2020-07-07-thinking-fast-slow-takeaways.md

 The *premortem* is a method to remedy the planning fallacy somewhat: when close to a decision, people should describe how, one year in the future, the plan completely and utterly failed.
-This can overcome groupthink, legitimize doubt and uncover threats.
+This can overcome groupthink, legitimize doubt, and uncover threats.

 ## Take a broad view on gambles